Korean, Edit

 ① Model of Concentration of Filtrate

-○ Two-solute Model: Maintains high osmotic pressure of inner renal medulla due to NaCl and solutes.
+○ Two-solute Model: Maintains high osmotic pressure of inner renal medulla due to NaCl and urea.

-○ Countercurrent Multiplier: Consumes energy to establish concentration gradient.
+○ Countercurrent Multiplier: Consumes energy to establish such concentration gradient.

 ② Glomerulus → Proximal Convoluted Tubule → Descending Limb of Henle → Ascending Limb of Henle → Distal Convoluted Tubule → Collecting Duct